-In 1882, Lum applied for a lease on the property stating his improvements as fencing, a 4 roomed 23 feet by 30 feet dwelling, 10 feet by 10 feet hut, 30 acres of grass, fruit trees and 4 acres of potatoes.
-He had no family.
+In 1882, Lum applied for a lease on the property.
+He stated improvements as fencing, a 4 roomed 23 feet by 30 feet weatherboard dwelling consisting of 2 bedrooms, dining room and kitchen.
+A 10 feet by 10 feet hut, 30 acres of grass, fruit trees and 4 acres of potatoes.
 He stated he was unable to fully follow the licence requirements because the land was too hilly, and the adjoining selectors had not carried out their share of fencing.
 Nevertheless, he was granted a lease.